Takashi Miike: Stage directing

-Themes of his work
+Artistry

+Style

 Miike achieved notoriety for depicting shocking scenes of extreme violence and sexual perversions.
-Many of his films contain graphic and lurid bloodshed, often portrayed in an over-the-top, cartoonish manner.
-Much of his work depicts the activities of criminals (especially yakuza) or concern themselves with gaijin, non-Japanese or foreigners living in Japan.
-He is known for his dark sense of humor and for pushing the boundaries of censorship as far as they will go.
+Many of his films contain graphic and lurid bloodshed, portrayed in an over-the-top and cartoonish manner.
+Much of his work depicts the activities of criminals, especially yakuza, or concern themselves with gaijin (foreigners living in Japan).
+He is known for his films' dark comedy and for pushing the boundaries of censorship.

 Miike has directed films in a range of genres.
-He has created lighthearted children's films (Ninja Kids!!!, The Great Yokai War), period pieces (Sabu), a road movie (The Bird People in China), a teen drama (Andromedia), a farcical musical comedy horror (The Happiness of the Katakuris), video game adaptations (Like a Dragon, Ace Attorney), manga adaptations (Blade of the Immortal, Jojo's Bizarre Adventure: Diamond Is Unbreakable, Terra Formers, The Mole Song Trilogy) and character driven crime dramas (Ley Lines, Agitator).
+He has created lighthearted children's films (Ninja Kids!!!, The Great Yokai War), period pieces (Sabu), a road movie (The Bird People in China), a teen drama (Andromedia), a farcical musical comedy horror (The Happiness of the Katakuris), video game adaptations (Like a Dragon, Ace Attorney), manga adaptations (Blade of the Immortal, Jojo's Bizarre Adventure: Diamond Is Unbreakable, Terra Formars, The Mole Song Trilogy) and character driven crime dramas (Ley Lines, Agitator).

 While Miike often creates films that are less accessible and target arthouse audiences and fans of extreme cinema, such as Izo and the "Box" segment in Three...
 Extremes, he has created several mainstream and commercial titles such as the horror film One Missed Call and the fantasy drama The Great Yokai War.

+Reflecting his unusual approach to filmmaking, Miike has said of his career:

+I became a director because I didn't have another choice.
+I dreamed of becoming a motorbike racer because I love motorbikes a lot.
+I think anyone can become a director, especially if you have money.
+Even Haruki Kadokawa became a director.
+To become a famous musician is also a way to become a director and, like Takeshi Kitano, achieving fame as a comedian and then becoming a director gives you a lot of freedom.
+There are so many ways to become a director.
+If there is a 110 scale for talent, then a 10-point talent is a director, but a one-point person can also become a director if he has the talent to make the right contacts.
+In motorbike racing, on the other hand, the winner is always an extreme talent.
+Even if we train a lot, we can't beat them.
+I admire that kind of world.
+But I didn't have a choice.
+I never thought about becoming a director before.
+I considered the occupation of film director as being for the intelligentsia.

+Influences

-Miike has cited Starship Troopers as his favorite film.
-He expressed admiration for directors Akira Kurosawa, Hideo Gosha, David Lynch, David Cronenberg, and Paul Verhoeven.
+Miike cited the American science-fiction action film Starship Troopers (1997) as his favorite film.
+He has expressed admiration for fellow Japanese filmmakers Akira Kurosawa and Hideo Gosha.
+He named American filmmaker David Lynch as his favorite director from the English-speaking world, and cited Dutch filmmaker Paul Verhoeven (who directed Starship Troopers) as the director who fascinates him the most.
+He also said that he likes Canadian filmmaker David Cronenberg.